WestDRI/wgpages/content/julia202202/julia-11-shared-arrays.md

       From worker 5:	[1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0, 10.0]
 ```

 Every worker has the same content.
+Note in the above we used `remotecall` rather than the macro `@fetchfrom`, as seen elsewhere.
+We will explain why in the section of pitfalls.

 ### Shared arrays